 Over the years Tori-Jay has honed her skills in digital illustration, drawing, painting, printmaking and film while also expanding her skills as an acclaimed mural artist in Brisbane.

 Book: Bakir and Bi

-Teagan Chilcott is a first time author living in Redcliffe, Queensland.
+Teagan Chilcott is an author living in Chermside, Queensland.
 She identifies with the Kamilaroi from Northern NSW and Wakka Wakka from Queensland.
 Born in Brisbane, she was raised by her mother and grandmother.
-In her senior year Teagan began working on Rise of the Fallen.
-The idea came in a dream, and she wrote the final chapter of the novel first before writing the beginning.
-In her spare time Teagan likes reading true crime books, and watching horror movies.
+In her senior year of high school, Teagan began working on Rise of the Fallen.
+She wrote the final chapter of the novel first before writing the beginning.
+In her spare time Teagan loves to read and watch all things horror.

 Book: Rise of the Fallen